duttpathak/Shell/README.md

 echo "Length of the string is : $n "
 ```

+good

-26 How can you run multiple shell scripts in parallel?
+Skip 26 How can you run multiple shell scripts in parallel?

+If an additiaonl tool is required do not use.
+Parallel don't use parallel

 ```